FREE DOMESTIC SHIPPING ON ORDERS OVER $120 EXCLUDING SPARKLING TEA

 Masaaki Kobashi

-Bizen is one of the oldest ceramic regions in Japan, renowned for its rustic Wabi Sabi aesthetic.
-Its distinct feature is the natural effect of high temperature (reaching up to 1300°C) wood-fired stoneware.
-The amount of time and dense wood required for this process is immense; most artists will only fire 1-2 times per year.
-Masaaki Kobashi specializes in making Bizen teapots, a rarity in this region.
-His skill and commitment to the craft have yielded an exceptional teapot with stunning ash and fire-scorching details that showcase the long history of Bizen.
+Bizen is one of Japan's oldest ceramic regions, celebrated for its rustic Wabi Sabi style.
+Its distinct characteristic is the natural effect created by high-temperature (up to 1300°C) wood-fired stoneware.
+The process demands a significant amount of time and dense wood, so most artists fire their pieces only once or twice a year.
+Masaaki Kobashi specializes in making Bizen teapots, which is rare in this region.
+His skill and dedication to the craft have produced an exceptional teapot with striking ash and fire-scorching details that highlight Bizen's long history.

-Masaaki Kobashi has masterfully harnessed the power of fire to create an array of Japanese side-handle kyusu and Chinese classic teapots, each with an exquisite blending of Bizen techniques such as Hidasuki straw markings, Sangiri colors, Goma sesame-like glaze, Aobizen blue, and Haikaburi melted ash.
-Bizen is renowned for its difficult-to-master iron-rich clay, which yields remarkable hardness in its pottery, all while possessing a high shrinkage rate.
-His teapots are imbued with an ethereal quality, inviting admirers to appreciate their sublime beauty.
+Masaaki Kobashi has skillfully utilized the power of fire to craft a variety of Japanese side-handle kyusu and traditional back handle teapots, each showcasing a stunning blend of Bizen techniques such as Hidasuki straw markings, Sangiri colors, Goma sesame-like glaze, Aobizen blue, and Haikaburi melted ash.
+Bizen is famous for its challenging, iron-rich clay, which produces durable pottery with high shrinkage.
+His teapots possess an ethereal quality, inviting admiration for their sublime beauty.